Animals From Australia

 Swift parrots, also known as the Red-faced or Red-shouldered Parrot, are small green and yellow birds with long pointed wings.
 These noisy birds are the fastest parrots in the world.
 There are only 2,000 left in the wild.Read More

 Gouldian finches are beautifully coloured grass finches.
 They were once found by the millions but are nearly extinct in the wild.
 Gouldian finches feed on both ripe and partially-ripe grass seeds.Read More

-Numbats are small marsupial anteaters that eat termites.
-They weigh about 700 grams.
-They forage for termites during the daylight.Read More
+Numbats are small termite-eating marsupials.
+They are sometimes called Banded Anteaters or Marsupial Anteaters.
+They weigh about 700 grams and forage for termites during the daylight.Read More